Typhoon Haima: Macau

 The approach of Haima led to the Macau Meteorological and Geophysical Bureau issuing the No. 8 tropical cyclone signal at 08:30 local time for the first time in 2016.
 However, winds at Macau were much lighter than neighbouring Hong Kong, as the intense rainbands associated with Haima just missed the territory.
 The No. 3 signal was eventually issued to replace the No. 8 signal at 15:30.
 The SMG later explained that as Haima took on a more eastward track during the day on 21 October, the intense rainbands and associated gales that were forecast to affect Macau eventually did not impact the territory directly.

 Mainland China

 Total economic losses in South China were counted to be ¥1.69 billion (US$249.9 million).

 Retirement

-On October 26, PAGASA has announced that the name Lawin will be removed from their naming lists because it had caused over ₱1 billion in damages and had added to the damage caused by Typhoon Karen.
+On October 26, PAGASA has announced that the name Lawin will be removed from their naming lists due to the widespread destruction it caused and as well as causing over ₱1 billion in damages and had added to the damage caused by Typhoon Sarika (Karen).
 On January 17, 2017, PAGASA chose the name Leon to replace Lawin for the 2020 season.

 During the 49th annual session of the ESCAP/WMO Typhoon Committee in 2017, they announced that the name Haima will be removed from the naming lists.
 In March 2018, the Typhoon Committee subsequently chose Mulan as its replacement name.